sgvlug/website/content/posts/2008-01-10-january-2008-meeting.md

----
 layout: post
-title: "January 2008 Meeting"
+Title: "January 2008 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2008-01-10
----

 Dan Kegel of Google, a longtime Linux user and developer, will present a
 grab-bag of interesting topics: